silnrsi/font-scheherazade/documentation/source/productsite/charset.md

 Arabic Extended-A | ✓
 Arabic Extended-B | ✓
 Supplemental Punctuation | 2E41
-Arabic Presentation Forms-A | only includes FD3E..FD3F, FD40..FD4F, FDCF, FDF2, FDFA..FDFF
+Arabic Presentation Forms-A | only includes FBC6..FBC7, FD3E..FD3F, FD40..FD4F, FD90..FD91, FDCF, FDF2, FDFA..FDFF
 Arabic Presentation Forms-B | ✗
-Arabic Extended-C | only includes 10EC2..10EC4, 10EFC..10EFF
+Arabic Extended-C | only includes 10EC2..10EC7, 10ED0, 10EFA..10EFF
 Codepage 1252 (Western)¹ | ✓

-A selection of characters from the General Punctuation block, such as various-sized spaces, are also supported; a utility such as <a href="https://scripts.sil.org/ViewGlyph_home">SIL ViewGlyph</a> can be used to examine the exact repertoire of this font.
+A selection of characters from the General Punctuation block, such as various-sized spaces, are also supported.
 U+204F REVERSED SEMICOLON and U+2E41 REVERSED COMMA have been added to support Sindhi punctuation.

 ¹Inclusion of basic Latin repertoire is provided as a convenience, e.g., for use in menus or for displaying markup in text files; these fonts are not intended for extensive Latin script use.